01 of 07

 Connacht, the North-West

 Connacht (in older documents also called “Connaught”, in Irish Cúige Chonnacht) consists of counties Galway, Leitrim, Mayo, Roscommon, and Sligo.
 It is the smallest province of Ireland if you go by the number of counties included.
-Often being described as the West of Ireland, it lies on the Atlantic seaboard - though Roscommon is a landlocked county and does not have access to the sea (Leitrim's status is a bit debatable too).
+Connacht is often described as the West of Ireland, and for the most part, it lies on the Atlantic seaboard - though Roscommon is a landlocked county and does not have access to the sea (Leitrim's status is a bit debatable too).

 The geographical borders of Connacht are (roughly) the Atlantic Ocean from Galway Bay to Donegal Bay, parts of the Shannon in the east and the Burren to the South.Continue to 3 of 7 below.